 Design.
-To define design rationale, we must first define the term design.
-Similar to design theorists such as Cross (1984), Rittel (1984), Schön (1983), and Simon (1981), we see design not only as problem solving but also as continual problem finding.
+In order to define design rationale, we must first define the term design.
+Like design theorists Cross (1984), Rittel (1984), Schön (1983), and Simon (1981), we see design not only as problem solving but also as continual problem finding.
 It is a process of dealing with the kind of "messy situations" that are characterized by uncertainty, conflict, and uniqueness.
 It is an evolutionary process in which "understanding the problem is identical with solving it" (Rittel, 1972, p.
 392), and it can best be characterized by creativity, judgment, and dilemma handling, rather than by objective scientific methods.

 We agree with Donald Schön's view of design.
-For Schön, designing is not primarily a form of problem solving, information processing, or search, but a kind of making.
-"I shall consider designing as a conversation with the materials of a situation" (Schön, 1983, p.
+For Schön (1983) designing is not primarily a form of problem solving, information processing, or search, but a kind of making: "I shall consider designing as a conversation with the materials of the situation" (p.
 78).
 This definition covers a wide range of fields, including architectural (building) design, urban design, software design, hardware design, and various types of engineering design.
 We call the transactions of designers with materials and artifacts construction, which is the activity of creating the actual form of the solution.
-Construction cannot always be physical but may have to be carried out in the abstract (e.g., on the drafting board).
-Physical interactions with materials may be too expensive or too dangerous.
+Construction cannot always be physical, but may have to be carried out in the abstract (e.g., on the drafting board).
+Physical interactions with mate-rials may be too expensive or too dangerous.

 Design Rationale.
 In our approach, design rationale means statements of reasoning underlying the design process that explain, derive, and justify design decisions.
 A truly complete account of the reasoning relevant to design decisions is neither possible nor desirable.
 It is not possible because some design decisions and the associated reasoning are made implicitly by construction and are not available to conscious thinking.
 Some of the rationale must be reconstructed after design decisions have been made.
+Many design issues are trivial; their resolution is obvious to the competent

 Many design issues are trivial; their resolution is obvious to the competent designer, or the design issue is not very relevant to the overall quality of the designed artifact.
 Accounting for all reasoning is not desirable because it would divert too many resources from designing itself.
 Design rationale in our approach is a synonym for argumentation.
-Rittel was the first to advocate systematic documentation of design rationale as part of design (Rittel, 1972).
-He sees design problems as fundamentally open ended and controversial in the sense that there are no objective criteria for closing problem definitions and settling disagreements.
-Such closing and settling are necessary for design, but, for the designer, the decisions on closing and settling are judgmental and political in nature.
+Rittel (1972) was the first to advocate systematic documentation of design ra-tionale as part of design.
+He saw design problems as fundamentally open-ended and controversial in the sense that there are no objective criteria for closing problem definitions and settling disagreements.
+Such closing and settling are necessary for design, but for the designer the decisions on closing and settling are judgmental and political in nature.
 The design rationale takes the form of a network of issues (design questions), selected and rejected answers, and arguments for and against these answers (see Section 3).